CLI Reference

 will be incremented as characters are read.
 The final value depends on the return value:

-pointer now points to the last character that was read (not like how end points to one past the last character)_FAIL
+_DONE: thestartpointer now points to the last character that was read (not like how end points to one past the last character)_FAIL: thestartpointer now points to the first invalid character_OK: thestartpointer is now atend(the buffer was exhausted before either_DONEor_FAIL)

 This can be useful for sending data after a parser error to an external error handler, or for correctly dealing with sequential messages.